[HISTORY: Adopted by the City Council of the City of Mendota as Ch. 12 of the 1998 Code. Amendments noted where applicable.]

 [Added by Ord.
 No. 6-16-03C; amended by Ord.
 No. 06-07-04B]

 Any weeds such as jimson, burdock, ragweed, thistle, cocklebur, or other weeds of a like kind, found growing in any lot or tract of land in the City are hereby declared to be a nuisance, and it shall be unlawful to permit any such weeds to grow or remain in such place.
-It shall be unlawful for anyone to permit any weeds not mentioned above, grass or plants, other than trees, bushes or flowers or other ornamental plants, to grow to a height exceeding eight inches anywhere in the City; any such plants or weeds exceeding such height are hereby declared to be a nuisance.
+It shall be unlawful for anyone to permit any weeds not mentioned above, grass or plants, other than trees, bushes or flowers or other ornamental plants, to grow to a height exceeding six inches anywhere in the City; any such plants or weeds exceeding such height are hereby declared to be a nuisance.

 The Building Inspector for the City, or if not available, the Chief of Police or City Clerk, is hereby authorized and empowered to contract and pay for the cutting, destroying and/or removal of weeds, grass or deleterious or unhealthful growths or other noxious matter prohibited by this chapter, or to order removal by the City.